TRIQS/triqs/doc/applications.rst

 DFTTools provides an interface to DFT packages such as Wien2k and VASP for DFT+DMFT calculation.
-It allows you to turn band-structure calculations obtained to inputs to full-fledged DFT+DMFT calculations in a few lines.
+It allows you to turn band-structure calculations results to inputs for full-fledged DFT+DMFT calculations in a few lines.

 *Homepage:* `<https://triqs.github.io/dft_tools/>`_